Microsoft/azure-docs.pt-pt/articles/cosmos-db/mongodb-mongoose.md

    var env = require('dotenv').config();   //Use the .env file to load the variables
     ```

 5. Adicione a cadeia de ligação do Cosmos DB e o Nome do Cosmos DB ao ficheiro ```.env```.
-Substitua os espaços reservados {cosmos-name} e {dbname} com o nome da conta cosmos e nome de base de dados, sem os símbolos do aparelho.
+Substitua os espaços reservados {cosmos-account-name} e {dbname} pelo nome da conta cosmos e nome da base de dados, sem os símbolos da cinta.

     ```JavaScript
    # You can get the following connection details from the Azure portal.
 You can find the details on the Connection string pane of your Azure Cosmos account.